Land in Gloucestershire with planning permission for 95 new homes has been sold in a major multi-million pound deal.

 The amended application was given the go-ahead in October 2016.

-Speaking about the latest progress at the site, Jackson said: “I understand that investigation works have already begun and Bellway is aiming to start building the homes by Easter.”
+Speaking about the latest progress at the site, Ben said: “I understand that investigation works have already begun and Bellway is aiming to start building the homes by Easter.”

 The site, which consists of three open agricultural fields, is situated next to both 1960s and modern housing, as well as more green land.